 • April 2014: Awarded a Fellowship to the British Institute of Professional Dog Trainers.

 • All aspects of dog training, including one-to-one private tuition for problem dogs/owners, and individual health and welfare consultation and advice.

 • Delivering lectures on animal health, nutrition and welfare.

 • Participating in the search, location and rescue of lost dogs.

-• Writing an owner’s manual, which is nearing completion, on the healthy feeding of dogs, their general wellbeing, etc.
+• Published an owner’s manual, on the healthy feeding of dogs, their general wellbeing, etc.

 • Frequently consulted by veterinary practices for advice on the use of natural remedies and behaviour problems.